pau1a/Transcrypt/IA.md

 # **12. Transition Matrix for User Journeys**

-This defines every permitted journey between surfaces, including required preconditions and valid exit paths.
-It ensures all state transitions are deliberate, predictable, and traceable across Marketing, Essentials, Billing, and Reporting.
+This section defines all valid transitions between surfaces, specifying the preconditions for entry, the states that must be preserved or established, and the conditions under which each path may terminate.
+It ensures every journey remains deliberate, predictable, and traceable across Marketing, Essentials, Billing, and Reporting.
+All transitions in this matrix must reference the page identifiers defined in Appendix B to guarantee alignment with the authoritative page inventory.

 ## **12.1 Valid Transitions**